KSMO and Successor Stations

 KSMO and KEAR had published a program guide.
 KKHI did not publish a program guide until about 1970.
 Circulation never got much above 2,000 so the guide was discontinued after about two years.
 Later KKHI program listings were published in split runs of “Ovation” magazine.

 In addition to recorded music, KKHI broadcast live performances by the San Francisco Symphony, San Francisco Opera, Oakland Symphony, and San Jose Symphony.
 Local live music broadcasts ended in 1979 when the KKHI engineers went on strike and threatened to picket any concert broadcast by KKHI.

 The strike became mired in unfair labor practice charges by the union against Buckley at the National Labor Relations Board.
 Buckley was found guilty of unfair labor practices.
 Technically the strike lasted for about ten years during various appeals..
 Live music broadcasts on KKHI never resumed.

 In 1994 Buckley Broadcasting became over-extended and had to sell some stations to reduce debt.
 Rumor had it that Rick Buckley had paid too much for WOR in New York.

-Finally everything was ready.
-Operation moved to the KPIX building at 855 Battery Street.
+Finally, everything was ready.
+The operation moved to the KPIX building at 855 Battery Street.
 The format changed to news-talk.
 KPIX radio was not able to attract an audience in competition with CBS and KGO.

 A feature of KOBY newscasts were reports from “The KOBY Patrol.”
 An announcer who was on duty but not on the air would phone in a report pretending to be on the scene of some local news event, the gorier the better.